mehul-anand/mehul-anand/README.md

 - At Present : Intern at IIT Delhi : Reinforcement Learning and Robotic Navigation.

-- Currently learning : GenerativeA [Chain of Thought at the moment] and Control Barrier Functions [RL]
+- Currently learning : Chain of Thought [GenAI] and Control Barrier Functions [RL]

 - Ask me about : **Tech, Coffee and Pizzas**